dahL-dev/ZenScripts/README.md

-# ZenHub
+# ZenScripts

-A project started as a learning experience
+A Roblox scripting project started as a learning experience